mgadi/naemonbox/README.md

 ### More info ###

-Visit the MG Monotoring homepage at https://blog.mg-monitoring.com/
+Visit the MG Monitoring homepage at https://blog.mg-monitoring.com/